Clubs & Organizations

 Open to all students with an interest in health and fitness.
 This club will strive to provide the MCC and surrounding community with events and activities to increase their awareness of health and fitness related issues.
 Finally, the club will provide the students with skills and knowledge to improve their own health and fitness while creating a strong community of health fitness enthusiasts on campus.

-MCC Pride is a group for Lesbian, Gay, Bisexual, Transgender, Queer, Questioning Students, as well as other expansive gender and sexual identities and their Allies.
-LGBTQ+ students meet on campus to build community with each other and offer events to increase awareness and inclusion of the community with the MCC campus, the larger community of Manchester and beyond.
+MCC Pride is a group for LGBTQ+ students and their Allies.
+Students meet on campus to build community, offer events, and to increase awareness and inclusion of the community with the MCC campus.
+All are welcome, so stop by and say hi!

 Advisor: Kristen Butterfield-Ferrell